MitchZinck/friendsocial/README.md

 2. Install dependencies: `go mod download`
 3. Set up your PostgreSQL database and update the connection details in the configuration
 4. Run the service: `go run main.go`

+## Frontend

+The frontend for FriendSocial is available in the [FriendSocial Frontend repository](https://github.com/MitchZinck/FriendSocial-iOS).